OPEN ENROLLMENT

 If a parent/guardian moves and wishes for their student to continue at the original resident district under open enrollment (often known as the “continuation rule”), requests cannot be denied due to insufficient classroom space policies.

-The determination of whether an eligible individual’s application must be made in consultation with the resident district and the appropriate AEA(s) prior approval of the open enrollment application.
+The determination of whether an eligible individual’s application is approved must be made in consultation with the resident district and the appropriate AEA(s) prior to approval of the open enrollment application.
 The AEA Director of Special Education will designate the AEA professionals who will participate in the consultation process.

 A potential receiving district may deny an open enrollment application if it does not have space or cannot provide an appropriate program.